 Funeral planning might not be your highest priority right now, but having a plan in place is important, whatever it is.
 With the cost of funerals rising each year, it pays to start thinking ahead and letting your family know that you’ve made a plan too.
 So read our top five reasons below to find out why getting a funeral plan in place is a good idea.

 1. Funerals are expensive

 And even if you check out how much funerals are costing at the moment, there’s no way of knowing exactly how much they’ll cost when you eventually need one.
 The costs are rising every year so your family could be left with a shortfall to make up.
-If you plan ahead, you can manage the cost of the funeral you want with monthly payments, and ensure that a leaving a costly bill for your family is avoided.
+That’s why the SunLife Guaranteed Funeral Plan gives you a funeral you choose, no matter what happens elsewhere in the industry.
+So, if you plan ahead, you can manage the cost of the funeral you want with monthly payments and ensure that a leaving a costly bill for your family is avoided.

 2. It’s not just about the money

 All this talk about money is scary but, despite that, one of the main reasons it’s such a good idea to get a funeral plan in place is because it’s one of the final ways you can ensure you’re making a hard time for your family a little easier.
 Removing a source of stress for your loved ones is a huge factor in getting a funeral plan, with them knowing your wishes have been met.
 The last thing they’ll need at a difficult time is deciding whether you ever actually really liked roses, or if that song really was the one you wanted played at your service.
 With the tough questions and money worries out of the way, your loved ones can spend more time together to grieve and celebrate your life.

 So although it’s hard to talk about at first, once you have a plan in place, and let your family members and loved ones know, everyone will be feeling a bit more comfortable about the future.

 3. You can make your wishes known